Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Method

-We investigate a novel class of data extraction attacks that is particularly realistic in the emerging federated large language model (FedLLM) setting.
-This attack fundamentally differs from traditional verbatim data extraction in its assumptions, setup, and goals.
+We study a novel extraction attack tailored to FedLLMs, which differs from traditional verbatim data extraction in three key aspects:

-First, unlike prior work where the attacker is assumed to have access to most of the training data, our setting assumes that the attacker possesses only a small subset of the overall training corpus.
-Second, in our formulation, the prefix and target suffix do not form a contiguous span within the original training data.
-Specifically, extraction prefixes are sampled from the attacker's local dataset $D_a$, while the target suffixes exist solely in other clients' data and are absent from $D_a$.
-As a result, each prefix must generalize across contexts to trigger the generation of previously unseen suffixes.
-Third, the attacker is not interested in extracting all training completions, but rather focuses on recovering specific, sensitive content, such as personally identifiable information (PII).
+\textbf{Assumptions.} Unlike VDE that assumes the attacker has access to most or all of the training data, our setting limits the attacker to a small, isolated subset of the overall training corpus.

+\textbf{Setup.} In our formulation, the prefix and its corresponding target suffix are not drawn from a contiguous span of training data.
+Instead, extraction prefixes are sampled from the attacker’s local dataset $D_a$, while the target suffixes reside exclusively in other clients’ private data and are absent from $D_a$.
+Thus, each prefix must generalize beyond local context to trigger the generation of unseen suffixes.

+\textbf{Goals.} An attacker does not aim to recover all training completions, but instead focuses on extracting specific, high-value information—most notably, PII—from the global model.

-Formally, we consider an FL system comprising $c$ clients $\mathcal{C} = \{ C_1, C_2, \dots, C_c \}$, where each client $C_i$ holds a local dataset $D_i$.
-Among them, one client—denoted as the attacker $C_a \in \mathcal{C}$—is assumed to be semi-honest~\citep{Applebaum2017, source_sia_mia}.
-That is, $C_a$ faithfully follows the FL protocol (e.g., does not poison data or manipulate model weights), but acts adversarially in a passive manner, attempting to infer PII contained in other clients' datasets by analyzing the global model $\theta$.
+Formally, we consider a \textbf{cross-silo} FL system comprising $c$ clients $\mathcal{C} = \{ C_1, C_2, \dots, C_c \}$, where each client $C_i$ holds a local dataset $D_i$.
+Among them, one client—denoted as the attacker $C_a \in \mathcal{C}$—is assumed to be \textbf{semi-honest}~\citep{Applebaum2017, source_sia_mia}.
+That is, $C_a$ faithfully follows the FL protocol (e.g., does not poison data or manipulate model weights), but acts adversarially in a passive manner, attempting to infer PII contained in other clients’ datasets by analyzing the global model $\theta$.

 In this setting, the attacker issues queries to the model $\theta$ to extract data without knowing which client any particular output originates from.
-However, for evaluation purposes, we designate one client as the reference victim to measure the attack's effectiveness.
+However, for evaluation purposes, we designate one client as the reference victim to measuring the attack’s effectiveness.
 Let $S_a$ and $S_v$ denote the sets of PII instances held by the attacker and the victim client, respectively.
-The attacker constructs a prompt set $P$ and queries the federated language model $\theta$, obtaining a corresponding output set $Y$.
+The attacker constructs a prompt set $P$ and queries the FedLLM $\theta$, obtaining a corresponding output set $Y$.
 We formalize key definitions and evaluation metrics in the following subsections.

 \begin{definition}[Extracted] A PII instance $s \in S_v$ is considered successfully \emph{extracted} if there exists a prompt $p \in P$ and a corresponding model output $y \in Y$ such that:

 where $\Sigma^*$ is the set of all finite-length strings over the vocabulary, and $\oplus$ denotes string concatenation.
 In other words, the model output $y$ begins with $s$. \end{definition}